Manoradh03/Human-Action-Recognition/README.md

-Your README looks great!
-Here are some suggestions for enhancements, including the addition of emojis and formatting changes to improve readability and engagement:

----

 # Human Action Recognition 🎥🤖

 This project is a web application built using Flask that utilizes a pre-trained I3D model for human action recognition in videos.
 Users can upload a video and receive predictions for the top five actions detected in the video.